Wen Yongjun

-Wen Yongjun (温永骏; born 23 May 2003) is a Chinese footballer currently playing as a winger or full-back for Guangzhou City.
+Wen Yongjun (温永骏; born 23 May 2003) is a Chinese footballer currently playing as a winger or full-back for China League Two club Guangdong Mingtu.

 Club career

 Wen Yongjun was promoted to the senior team of Guangzhou R&F (now known as Guangzhou City) within the 2020 Chinese Super League season and would make his debut in a league game on 26 July 2020 against Shenzhen F.C. in a 3–0 defeat.